Last updated on June 5th, 2026 at 11:52 pm

 The third option is to spend your last day in Hong Kong with nature.

-The last two days were spent so much time in the city that the 3rd day is to spend time with nature.
-Head over to Sai Kung or Discovery Bay for fresh seafood, local shops, beaches, hiking trails, temples, and parks.
+The last two days were spent in the city, so the 3rd day was spent in nature.
+Head to Sai Kung or Discovery Bay for fresh seafood, local shops, beaches, hiking trails, temples, and parks.

 These islands in Hong Kong have a slower pace of life.
-You won’t feel as rushed to finish everything in one go and can leisurely stroll around the neighbourhood.
+You won’t feel as rushed to finish everything in one go, and can stroll around the neighbourhood.

-Final Thoughts – Hong Kong in 3 days
+Final Thoughts – 3 days in Hong Kong

-There’s so much of Hong Kong to see but people automatically think that they should travel to Shenzhen and Macau if they have extra time in the city.
-While those two places are definitely worth exploring, if you have a shorter time in Hong Kong, I would highly recommend visiting the city centre and suburbs before moving on to other cities.
+There’s so much to see in Hong Kong, but people automatically think they should travel to Shenzhen and Macau if they have extra time in the city.
+While those two places are definitely worth exploring, if you have limited time in Hong Kong, I would highly recommend visiting the city centre and the suburbs before moving on to other cities.

-Now to You – Hong Kong in 3 days
+Now to You – 3 Days in Hong Kong

 Xoxo,